Skip to Main Content

 1. Go to Scopus

-3. The FWCI for that paper is listed with other metrics on the right of the page
+3. The FWCI for that paper is listed with other metrics below the list of authors.

 Highly Cited Papers are papers that perform in the top 1% based on the number of citations received when compared to other papers published in the same field in the same year.